BiglySoftware/BiglyBT-Android/README.md

 ### Code Style

-In Android Studio, we use the plugin [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter) to format the code, with the scheme in [BiglyBT/PreferencesJavaCodeStyleFormatter.xml](BiglyBT/PreferencesJavaCodeStyleFormatter.xml)
+In Android Studio, we use the plugin [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter) to format the code, with the scheme in [BiglyBT/PreferencesJavaCodeStyleFormatter.xml](app/PreferencesJavaCodeStyleFormatter.xml)

 ## Building

 ### Initial Steps

+Due to a long git history for the core source (2003->present), ensure you have at least 400MB available.

 1. Import into Android Studio as New Project